siyuh/he-siyu.github.io/_pages/research.md

     Accepted by Advanced Biology

-* CRISPR/Cas9‐mediated mutagenesis to validate the synergy between PARP1 inhibition and chemotherapy in BRCA1‐mutated breast cancer cells (with Yeh-Sing Lao)
+* CRISPR/Cas9‐mediated mutagenesis to validate the synergy between PARP1 inhibition and chemotherapy in BRCA1‐mutated breast cancer cells (with Yeh‐Hsing Lao)

     Accepted by Bioengineering & Translational Medicine